 John Eros is Coordinator of Music Education and Graduate Studies, as well as Credential Program Advisor for the music department at Cal State East Bay.
 He holds a BM in Music Education from Northwestern University, where he studied trumpet with Vincent Cichowicz, an MA in the Pedagogy of Music Theory from the Eastman School of Music, and a PhD in Music Education from the University of Michigan.
 Dr. Eros has completed certification levels in Orff, Kodály, and Music Learning Theory (Gordon).

 Dr. Eros has presented at state, regional, national, and international conferences, including the national conferences for the National Association for Music Education (NAfME) and the American Educational Research Association (AERA), as well as the Symposium on Music Teacher Education (SMTE), New Directions in Music Education, the Suncoast Music Education Research Symposium, and the Colloquium for Teachers of Instrumental Music Methods (IMTE).
 He has published research in the Journal of Research in Music Education, Bulletin of the Council for Research in Music Education, Journal of Music Teacher Education, Arts Education Policy Review, Contributions to Music Education, Research Studies in Music Education, Update: Applications of Research in Music Education, and Music Education Research International.
-Additional recent publications include book chapters in the Handbook of Qualitative Research in American Music Education (2014, Oxford) and Curriculum and Assessment in Music Education (2015, GIA) and The Oxford Handbook of Preservice Music Teacher Education in the United States (Oxford, 2019).
+Additional recent publications include book chapters in the Handbook of Qualitative Research in American Music Education (2014, Oxford), Curriculum and Assessment in Music Education (2015, GIA) and The Oxford Handbook of Preservice Music Teacher Education in the United States (Oxford, 2019).